Configuring Colors and Fonts

 CLion comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.

-It's important to mention the node Language Defaults - it contains the settings that are common for all the supported languages.
+It is important to mention the Language Defaults settings page, which contains the settings that are common for all the supported languages.
 It's enough to change one of the settings there, and then inherit this setting from the defaults.

 To configure colors and fonts

 - Select the desired scheme from the Scheme name drop-down list.

 - Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and CLion components.

 Changing the language defaults

 To do that, select the checkbox to the left of the field name Background, and then click the white swatch.
-The Color Picker opens — all you need to do is to select the desired color and click OK:
+The Color Picker opens — all you need to do is select the desired color and click OK:

 So far, the changes to the language defaults are made; now let's look how they can be inherited.